 3. Remote and hybrid working

 As we enter a ‘new normal’ where hybrid working and remote working have become the norm, internal communication takes on even greater importance.
-The ability to collaborate, inspire each other, and communicate effectively while working from different locations and and different time zones has grown.
+The ability to collaborate, inspire each other, and communicate effectively while working from different locations and different time zones has grown.
 Internal communication plays a key role in keeping everyone motivated, productive, and on the same page.
 Make sure to include remote employees in internal communications and recognize their input.

 Some companies spend millions on developing their employer brand, but the vocal support of your employees brings with it a level of authenticity that money can’t buy.